-If the cracks represent a major deficiency, for example because water penetrates through cracks into basements, such cracks can limit the usability of the building.
+If the cracks represent a major deficiency, for example because water penetrates through cracks in basements, such cracks can limit the usability of the building.
 Penetrating water often causes consequential damage, for example corrosion of the reinforcement and restricted usability.
 In these cases, active water flow must first be stopped.
 The cracks are then permanently waterproofed over their entire cross-section.
-Dynamic cracks must be filled with an elastic material that is able to absorb the movement of the building component such as KÖSTER IN 2, KÖSTER IN 5, KÖSTER IN 8 or KÖSTER 2 IN 1.
+Cracks that still show movement must be filled with an elastic material that is able to absorb the movement of the building component such as KÖSTER IN 2, KÖSTER IN 4, or KÖSTER IN 5.